laitalaj/haloobot/README.md

 6. Add the bot to some conversation
 7. Give haloobot a /breaksilence to break initial silence and then go for /listcommands

 I might document this a bit more someday.
+Maybe.

 I'm sorry.